-- (iii) Employees who are members of Committees which have the authority to take the decisions referred to in points (i) or (ii); - 12.
-Employees who individually or, as members of Committees, have authority to take, approve or veto a decision on transactions on the trading book which in aggregate meet one of the following thresholds: - (i) where the standardized approach is used, an own funds requirement for market risks which represents 0.5% or more of the Bank's Common Equity Tier 1 capital; or - (ii) where an internal model-based approach is approved for regulatory purposes, 5% or more of the Bank's internal value-at-risk limit for trading book exposures at a 99%: - 13.
-Employees with managerial responsibility for a group of employees who have individual authorities to commit the Bank to transactions and either of the following conditions is met: - (i) the sum of those authorities equals or exceeds a threshold set out in point 11(i), point 11(ii) or point 12(i); - (ii) where an internal model-based approach is approved for regulatory purposes those authorities amount to 5 % or more of the Bank's internal value-at-risk limit for trading book exposures at 99%.
-Where the Bank does not calculate a value-at-risk at the level of that employee the value-at-risk limits of employees under the management of this employee shall be added up; - 14.
-Employees who have the authority or, are members of Committees that have the authority to approve or veto the introduction of new products; - 15.
-Employees who have managerial responsibility for employees who meet one of the criteria set out in points (1) to (14);
+- (iii) finance, including taxation and budgeting; - (iv) performing economic analysis; - (v) the prevention of money laundering and terrorist financing; - (vi) human resources; - (vii)the development or implementation of the remuneration policy; - (viii) information technology; - (ix) information security; - (x) managing outsourcing arrangements of critical or important functions as referred to in Article 30(1) of Commission Delegated Regulation (EU) 2017/565(7); - 4.
+Employees who are responsible for, or are members of Committees responsible for the management of a risk category other than credit risk and market risk: - (i) Counterparty Risk; - (ii) Residual Risk; - (iii) Concentration Risk; - (iv) Securitization Risk; - (v) Interest Risk arising from non trading book activities; - (vi) Operational Risk; - (vii)Liquidity Risk; - (viii) Risk of excessive leverage; - With regard to credit risk exposures of a nominal amount per transaction which represents 0.5% of the Bank's Common Equity Tier 1 capital and at least € 5 million: - (i) Employees who have the authority to take, approve or veto decisions on such credit risk exposures; - (ii) Employees who are voting members of a committee which has the authority to take the decisions as referred to in point (i) of this point (5); - 6.
+Employees who individually or, as members of Committees, have authority to take, approve or veto a decision on transactions on the trading book which in aggregate meet one of the following thresholds: - (i) where the standardized approach is used, an own funds requirement for market risks which represents 0.5% or more of the Bank's Common Equity Tier 1 capital; or - (ii) where an internal model-based approach is approved for regulatory purposes, 5% or more of the Bank's internal value-at-risk limit for trading book exposures at a 99%; - 7.
+Employees who head a group of staff who have individual authorities to commit the Bank to transactions and either of the following conditions is met: - (i) the sum of those authorities equals or exceeds the threshold referred to in point (5)(i) or in point (6)(i); - (ii) where an internal model-based approach is approved for regulatory purposes, those authorities amount to 5 % or more of the Bank's internal value-at-risk limit for trading book exposures at a 99th percentile (one-tailed confidence interval level); where the Bank does not calculate a value-at-risk at the level of that employeee, the value-at-risk limits of staff under the management of this employee shall be added up; - 8.
+Employees meet either of the following criteria with regard to decision on approving or vetoing the introduction of new products: - (i) Employees have authority to take such decisions; - (ii) Employees have a voting member of a committee that has authority to take such decisions.